 SaaS customer onboarding involves helping your new users get started and engaged with your product, while gradually incorporating your product into their routine.
 How well you handle the customer onboarding process will create a lasting impression of your business and set your relationship with your client up for success (or failure).

 Savvy SaaS companies don’t wait for the contracts to be signed before they start onboarding.
-For instance, companies using product demo platforms like Walnut can send a link in their sales emails to their prospects of a custom interactive demo to familiarize them with the product, since the early stages of the process.
+For instance, companies using product demo platforms like Walnut can send a link to a custom interactive demo in their sales emails to their prospects.
+This helps potential customers familiarize themselves with the product, even in the early stages of the process.
 Most importantly, prospects can actually try and play with the software during the product demo stage.

 That said, for most businesses, it’s challenging to get buy-in from their staff to fully adopt new technology.
 The chances are that their staff wasn’t present during all the product demos and sales calls, but they’ll be the ones who will use your product the most!